Open House/Design Library

 TriMet’s study and evaluation of the project’s Business, Access and Transit (BAT) lanes has evolved significantly.
 We’re still refining concepts that balance the needs of all 82nd Avenue users with cost and implementation considerations.

-Following direction from the Policy and Budget Committee, the 82nd Avenue Transit Project team has been digging in deeper on the “More BAT lanes” concept.
+Following direction from the Policy & Budget Committee, the 82nd Avenue Transit Project team has been digging in deeper on the “More BAT lanes” concept.
 They have been studying refinements of the concept with attention to regulatory constraints and the associated costs.
 At the January 16 meeting, the team will present takeaways from these studies, including high-level summary of potential costs and regulatory risks associated with various approaches.

 What’s next